Beneath the Wheel by Hermann Hesse – The Academic Abyss

 The Emptiness of Success and The Power of Redemption

-“Beneath the Wheel” questions the notion of success and the emptiness that can accompany external achievements.
+The novel questions the notion of success and the emptiness that can accompany external achievements.
 Despite achieving academic recognition, Hans finds himself emotionally hollow and disconnected from his true self.
-Hesse’s portrayal of the emptiness of success serves as a cautionary tale about the potential pitfalls of prioritizing external validation over inner contentment.
+The portrayal of the emptiness of success serves as a cautionary tale about the potential pitfalls of prioritizing external validation over inner contentment.

 - “I see so many roads in the world that will drive you mad with their great number and their indifference.”